 What are the best games for the Linux OS?
 And how does gaming on the Linux OS feel?
 And we ask the questions with all the proper gravity and in all seriousness.
 After all, the answer just might decide the fate of this galaxy.
+Gaming is probably one of the very few disadvantages of Linux.
 Sure, the Linux OS might be deemed “uncool” by some, but that doesn’t mean you can’t have all the fun in the world with one if you know what you are doing and where to look for.

 List of the Best Games for Linux